(1) BRAND IDENTITY & STYLE GUIDE

 • Easy navigation and curated content

-• Homepage provides a quick summary of services
+• Homepage offering a quick summary of services

-• Slide animations provided hierarchy of information presentation
+• Slide animations establishing a clear information hierarchy